cda-tum/mqt-qubomaker/docs/pathfinder/index.rst

    ...

-   generator = pf.PathFindingQUBOGenerator(
+   generator = pf.PathFindingQuboGenerator(
        objective_function=pf.MinimizePathLength(path_ids=[1]),
        graph=graph,
        settings=settings,
    )

 Here, the :code:`objective_function` parameter can represent any objective function for the optimization procedure (:code:`MinimizePathLength` or :code:`MaximizePathLength`).
 The :code:`graph` parameter is the graph on which the problem is defined.
-Finally the :code:`settings` parameter is a :code:`PathFindingQUBOGeneratorSettings` object that defines settings for the QUBO generator:
+Finally the :code:`settings` parameter is a :code:`PathFindingQuboGeneratorSettings` object that defines settings for the QUBO generator:

 - :code:`encoding_type`: The encoding scheme to use for the QUBO formulation.
 - :code:`n_paths`: The number of paths to be searched for.